craig-br/lightspeed-demos/playbooks/cloud/azure/README.md

 Install the VS Code extension and activate Ansible Lightspeed using resources in the [getting started guide](../../../getting_started.md).

-## ❗️Note - Test the examples before doing a demo
+### ❗️ Test suggestions using the corresponding `solution_*.yml` Playbook

-The model continues to improve and evolve with each release and generated suggestions could differ from the examples provided.
+The Ansible Lightspeed model continues to improve with each release and generated suggestions may differ from the examples provided.

-### Tested content is available in the corresponding `solutions` folder

-Tested Ansible content is available in the [solutions](./solutions/) folder.
-Please use this to compare your generated suggestions to the tested Ansible content.
+Tested Ansible content starts with the `solution_*.yml` prefix.
+For example, `solution_provision_azure_vm.yml` Please use this to compare your generated suggestions to the tested Ansible content.

 ## Overview